 Now under the “Processor scheduling” heading, you’ll see the “Adjust for best performance of” with two difference checkboxes available: one of the “Programs” and the other for the “Background services.”

 Click the mouse pointer in the checkbox that you want and then click on the “OK” button at the bottom of the dialog box.

-Sometimes when people are running servers, they want to have the background services getting the better processor resources, but in most other instances, it’s best to leave it on the default settings so that the programs are getting more of the processing output unless you want to temporarily switch it because there’s something happening in the background that you know about and you aren’t planning on doing much with programs.
+Sometimes when people are running servers, they want to have the background services getting the better processor resources, but in most other instances, it’s best to leave it on the default settings so that the programs are getting more of the processing output.
+A rare exception being unless you want to temporarily switch it because something is happening in the background that you know about and you aren’t planning on doing much with programs.

 You might also be interested in:

 - How to Turn On/Off Automatic Device Driver Installation in Windows 10

 - How to Show/Hide Folder Merge Conflicts in Windows 10

 - How to Backup and Restore System Images in Windows 10